peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

-The Issuers that uses the Status Attestations MUST include in their OpenID4VCI [@!OpenID.VCI] metadata the claim `status_attestation_endpoint`, which its value MUST be an HTTPs URL, indicating the endpoint where the Wallet Instances can request Status Attestations.
+The Issuers that uses the Status Attestations MUST include in their OpenID4VCI [@!OpenID.VCI] metadata the claim `status_attestation_endpoint`, which its value MUST be an HTTPs URL indicating the endpoint where the Wallet Instances can request Status Attestations.